craftingcity/The-Known-World/Prenotes Aug 11 23.md

 The driver genuinely doesnt know much of anything about the contents - as Avory would wish it.

-The contents of the box is mostly textiles, but hidden within one of the sealed containers is a small artifact known as
+The contents of the box is mostly textiles, but hidden within one of the sealed containers is a small artifact known as Inception, which is to be delivered to an Agent in [[Wheernat Hillkeep]].

 ### What happened?